The UK Working Group on Non-communicable Diseases

 Covid-19 and NCDs

 People living with NCDs have a significantly higher risk of severe COVID-19 outcomes, and the pandemic also has an impact on risk factors for future NCDs.
-From March 2020 the Working Group has focused on the COVID-19 response.
+The Working Group focused on the COVID-19 response in 2020/21.

 UHC and NCDs

-In 2019, the UK Working Group on NCDs focused on the first United Nations High-Level Meeting on Universal Health Coverage (UHC), advocating for NCD prevention and control be included as a core component.
+In 2019, the UK Working Group on NCDs focused on the first United Nations High-Level Meeting on Universal Health Coverage (UHC), advocating that NCD prevention and control be included as a core component.

 Development and NCDs

-The UK Working Group was founded in early 2018, ahead of the third United Nations High-Level Meeting on NCDs, a rallying point for coordination and advocacy on the need for NCDs to be an international development priority.
+The UK Working Group was founded in 2018, ahead of the third United Nations High-Level Meeting on NCDs, a rallying point for coordination and advocacy on the importance of NCDs as an international development priority.

 What are NCDs?